csci-1301/csci-1301.github.io/lectures/050_reading_and_displaying/readme.md

 #### The `ToString()` method

-- String interpolation doesn't "magically know" how to convert numbers to strings -- it delegates the task to the numbers themselves
+- String interpolation does not "magically know" how to convert numbers to strings -- it delegates the task to the numbers themselves

 - This works because all data types in C# are objects, even the built-in ones like `int` and `double`
     - Since they are objects, they can have methods